jpablo/django-bulk-insert/README.md

 # Mysql Bulk Insert

-Generate the mysql sql code for bulk insertion
+Bulk inserts django objects by generating the sql as text and using cursor.execute()

 ## Example usage: